Eliot-Roxbergh/notes_pinephone/README.md

 **Does it work as a smartphone**

 (Desktop) Apps often work OK but of course it is a bit cumbersome compared to a smartphone, most apps are not made for a phone.
-It might be possible to run Android apps via software such as Anbox, I guess.
+It might be possible to run Android apps via software such as Waydroid or Anbox, I guess.

 It is slow!
 Let's say performance similar to Samsung S3, with the downside that apps are not optimized for it.
 Still it works for most regular browsing, chat apps, etc. Video streaming is VERY SLOW however, fullscreen 360p Youtube videos in Firefox is lagging but playable (I'm not sure if this can be improved with HW acceleration or something).
 The successor, Pinephone Pro, has much better performance, which might be a good upgrade once it has matured.